 Larry Flynt Net Worth

-Larry Flynt Net Worth: Larry Flynt is an American entrepreneur and publisher who has a net worth of $500 million.
-He is best known for being the president of Larry Flynt Publications, which produces magazines like "Hustler".
+Larry Flynt Net Worth: Larry Flynt was an American entrepreneur and publisher who had a net worth of $500 million at the time of his death.
+He was best known for being the president of Larry Flynt Publications, which produces magazines like "Hustler".
+Larry died on February 10, 2021 at the age of 78.

 Early Life: Larry Claxton Flynt Jr. was born in Lakeville, Kentucky, on November 1, 1942.
 He is the eldest child of Edith and Larry Claxton Flynt Sr. His father was a World War II veteran and sharecropper, while his mother was a homemaker.
 He had two younger siblings, sister Judy and brother Jimmy Ray, but Judy passed away from leukemia when she was just four years old.
 The death of his sister led to his parents divorcing a year later, and the splitting up of the family.
 As a result, Flynt was raised by his mother in Indiana, while his brother was raised by their maternal grandmother in Kentucky.
 Flynt would eventually return to Kentucky though to live with his father because he did not get along with his mother's boyfriend.
 Flynt dropped out of high school and ran away from home when he was fifteen, and joined the United States Army with a fake birth certificate.
 Following his honorable discharge, he bounced between Indiana and Kentucky working odd jobs until he joined the United States Navy in 1960, and worked as a radar operator on USS Enterprise.
 He was honorable discharged from the Navy in 1964.